CONTENT WARNING: Transphobia, emotional trauma

 (Scroll down for ticket link)

 Leanne, a young trans woman, finds a lost mobile phone in the bushes outside her home.
 While she talks to her brother Russell about how to return the phone, (and try to work out the phone’s passcode) she discovers that the owner is an influential figure who has publicly spoken out against trans people’s right to exist.
-Leanne has to decide if she will be the better person and return the phone, or use the opportunity to get back at a person who has made the life of trans people miserable.
+Leanne has to decide if she will simply return the phone, or use the opportunity to get back at a person who has helped fuel transphobic bigotry and hatred towards trans people.

 Written by J. B. Pichelski and directed by Atrix Cragnotti, Lost Phone is a short play, performed over Zoom, which tells a story about allyship in a time of danger and division for trans people around the world.